Skip to main content

 Wash your hands often

-Winter months also present a higher risk of certain illnesses that can affect your eyes, including conjunctivitis, which is more commonly known as pink eye.
+Winter months are known for having a higher risk of catching a virus, including conjunctivitis, which is more commonly known as pink eye.
 The reason for the higher risk?
-Conjunctivitis is usually caused by viruses, such as the cold, flu, or COVID-19, that are more prevalent in the winter season, coming into contact with your eyes.
+Conjunctivitis is usually caused by viruses coming in contact with your eyes, such as the cold, flu, or COVID-19.

-To lower your risk, avoid high-contact places such as doorknobs, wash your hands frequently, and limit touching your eyes to keep germs out.
+To lower your risk, avoid touching high-contact places such as doorknobs, wash your hands frequently, and limit touching your eyes to keep germs away.

 Protect your eyes all year long

-Winter may pose certain challenges when it comes to eye health, but your eyes and vision need to be protected all year round.
+While winter may pose certain challenges when it comes to eye health, your eyes and vision need to be protected year-round.
+With simple changes to your eye care routine, you can ensure that your eyes look and feel healthy no matter what temperature it is outside.

 Delta Dental of Iowa can help you protect your eyes with DeltaVision® coverage.
 Interested in learning more?
 Visit our website.